 Every network has two implied firewall rules that permit outgoing connections and block incoming connections.
 Firewall rules that you create can override these implied rules.

 The default network is pre-populated with firewall rules that you can delete or modify.

-Each firewall rule applies to incoming (ingress) or outgoing (egress) traffic, not both.
-For more information, see direction of traffic.
+Each firewall rule applies to incoming (ingress) or outgoing (egress) connection, not both.
+For more information, see direction of connection.